-C++ is is an extension of C otherwise, C++ is a superset of C. It is a versatile language for handling very large programs that is suitable for virtuality any programming task including development of editors, compiler, databases, real-life and gaming application system, etc.
+C++ is an extension of C otherwise, C++ is a superset of C. It is a versatile language for handling very large programs that is suitable for the virtuality of any programming task including the development of editors, compilers, databases, real-life and gaming application systems, etc.

 The object-oriented features in C++ allow programmers to build large programs with clarity, extensibility and ease of maintenance, incorporating the spirit and efficiency of C. The addition of new features has transformed C from a language that currently facilitates the top-down, structured design that provides bottom-up, object-oriented design.

 1. C++ allows us to create hierarchy-related objects, we can build special object-oriented libraries which can be used later by many programmers.